SaltyFish123/SaltyFish123.github.io/_posts/2022-06-24-c++_constexpr.md

 constexpr int m = k + 10;//Compile error since k is not constant.
 ```

 Usage scenarios for constexpr objects become more interesting when constexpr functions are involved.
 Such functions produce compile-time constants when they are called with compile-time constants.
-If they’re called with values not known until runtime, they produce runtime values.
+If they're called with values not known until runtime, they produce runtime values.

 * constexpr functions can be used in contexts that demand compile-time constants.
 If the values of the arguments you pass to a constexpr function in such a context are known during compilation, the result will be computed during compilation.
-If any of the arguments’ values is not known during compilation, your code will be rejected.
+If any of the arguments' values is not known during compilation, your code will be rejected.
 * When a constexpr function is called with one or more values that are not known during compilation, it acts like a normal function, computing its result at runtime.
-This means you don’t need two functions to perform the same operation, one for compile-time constants and one for all other values.
+This means you don't need two functions to perform the same operation, one for compile-time constants and one for all other values.
 The constexpr function does it all.

 As the following code shows: